-Running parallel with each other, the 10th and 18th holes at St Annes Old Links are all that now remains of the original St Annes Golf Club.
-The spread of late Victorian home building forced the St Annes club to relocate to southern side of the bustling seaside town, now the esteemed home of the Royal Lytham and St Annes Golf Club.
+Running parallel with each other, the 10th and 18th holes at St Annes Old Links are all that now remains of the original Lytham and St Annes Golf Club.
+The spread of late Victorian home building forced the Lytham and St Annes club to relocate to the southern side of the bustling seaside town, now the esteemed home of the Royal Lytham and St Annes Golf Club.
 But, with great foresight, a number of keen golfers came together in 1901 to re-establish a course on the vacant site.
 George Lowe, the club’s first professional, laid out the original nine holes and, nine years later, Sandy Herd extended the course to eighteen holes.

 St Annes Old Links is a challenging layout and it has been used for numerous championships, including Open Qualifying in conjunction with Royal Lytham & St Annes.
 The course is flat, windswept and stark where little other than a few twisted trees survive the fierce westerly winds.
 This pure links course is a certainly a challenge and the best holes are to be found on the southern edge, nearest the clubhouse.

 The 9th is the most famous hole at St Annes Old Links with its long green, which is hardly visible from the tee.
 According to reports, Bobby Jones took detailed measurements of this hole, called “Cannon”, when playing here during the 1926 Open.
 Perhaps a similar hole is in play somewhere in America?

 There are three links courses in and around Lytham St Annes.
 Royal Lytham and St Annes needs no introduction, but if you include St Annes Old Links alongside Fairhaven and its Royal neighbour, then you will have played them all.